No Man is an Island

 The installation was activated by the artist from April 19 to May 12, Wednesdays to Fridays.

-with Brett Barmby, myself, Francisco Gonzalez-Rosas, Marion Lessard, Zinnia Naqvi, Annie Katsura Rollins and Naghmeh Sharifi
+With: Brett Barmby, Francisco Gonzalez-Rosas, Marion Lessard, Zinnia Naqvi, Annie Katsura Rollins and Naghmeh Sharifi.

 Curated by Shauna Janssen & Michèle Thériault